 The IRB may approve research which does not meet the requirements of the categories listed above if the IRB finds that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children.

-For federally-funded research which meets this criteria, the DHHS Secretary or his/her designee, after consulting with a panel of experts in pertinent disciplines (e.g., science, medicine, education, ethics, law) and following an opportunity for public review and comment, must determine either
+For federally-funded research, the DHHS Secretary or his/her designee, after consulting with a panel of experts in pertinent disciplines (e.g., science, medicine, education, ethics, law) and following an opportunity for public review and comment, must determine either:

-- that the research in fact satisfies the conditions above; or
+- that the research in fact satisfies the categories described above; or

 - that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; the research will be conducted in accordance with sound ethical principles; and adequate provisions are made for soliciting the assent of children and the permission of their parents or legal guardians.

 The IRB may find that all children, some children, or no children are capable of assenting.
+In determining whether children are capable of assenting, the IRB shall take into account the ages, maturity, and psychological state of the children involved.
+When taking age into account, generally, children seven (7) years of age or older are capable of providing assent.
 When the IRB finds children are capable of providing assent, the IRB must also find that adequate provisions are made for soliciting the assent of the children, and determine that the plan for soliciting the assent of the children is appropriate.

 The assent of the children is not required if the IRB finds any of the following is true: